 - But sometimes such as in this case, we should restrict the protocols and ports to clients to use this firewall rule so we can choose Specified protocols and ports radio button in the Protocols and ports section.
 And then input text with protocol_1:port_number_1; protocol_2:port_number_2 format.

 - Now you can see the newly added firewall rule on the VPC network —> Firewall rules list page.
 We will use this firewall rule in virtual machine configuration later.

 2. Create Google Cloud Virtual Machine Instance.

 - Log in to the Google Cloud Platform console, then click the Compute Engine —> VM instances menu item in the Navigation menu.

 - Then click CREATE INSTANCE menu item at the top to create a google cloud virtual machine.
 Select micro in Machine type(micro is enough and not expensive).
-Select Ubuntu 18.0 in Boot disk.
+Select Ubuntu 18.0 in the Boot disk.
 Click the Create button to save the changes.

 - Now you can return to the virtual machines list page, you can find the virtual machine instance you just created there.
 Click the instance link to go to it’s detail info page and click the Edit button at the top bar.
 Then input shadowsocks in the Network tags input box, so that this virtual machine instance is tagged as shadowsocks, and it will use the firewall rule created in step one which Target tags value is shadowsocks also.

 3. Setup ShadowSocks Service In Google Cloud Virtual Machine Instance.

 - Now the firewall rule and the virtual machine instance have been added correctly.
-We will install the ShadowSocks server in that virtual machine now.
+We will install the ShadowSocks server on that virtual machine now.

 - Go to the virtual machine instance list page, click the down arrow behind the SSH Connect type, then click Open in browser window menu item.